 I have worked with people from a variety of backgrounds who have brought a range of issues they have sought to address.
 These include anxiety, depression, loneliness, anger management, loss and bereavement, traumatic experiences, work issues, low self-esteem, relationship problems and family issues.

 In addition to my private practice, I have worked as a counsellor in an NHS GP's surgery and have also worked in the charity sector for almost a decade with charities such as SANDS, Livability and VSO.

-I am trained as a Gestalt therapist and also use elements of mindfulness, CBT, Jungian and transactional analysis in my therapeutic approach.
+I am trained as a Gestalt therapist and also use elements of Mindfulness, CBT, Jungian and Transactional Analysis in my therapeutic approach.

 I work in a holistic manner to help clients become more aware of their own body, mind and soul, helping them to developing their self awareness and understanding of themselves and their life situation.
 Through this process clients can develop their own capacity and perspectives, helping them to respond to situations in their life in way that allows them to fulfill their potential.

-I am a fully qualified Gestalt Counsellor who is a member of the BACP and subscribes to the BACP codes of ethics and standards.
+I am a fully qualified Counsellor who is a member of the BACP and subscribes to the BACP codes of ethics and standards.
 Information on these can be found on their website.

 Diploma in Gestalt Counselling – The Gestalt Centre

 Certificate in Counselling Skills - The Gestalt Centre

 Bereavement Care Training for Pregnancy, Loss and the Death of a Baby - SANDS